 - Tricyclic antidepressants

-Different brain operations are available, and many more are being researched including:
+Different brain operations are available.
+Many more are being researched including:

-- Deep brain stimulation (DBS)—implanting a device to stimulate certain parts of the brain; can decrease tremor and rigidity
+- Deep brain stimulation (DBS)—implanting a device to stimulate certain parts of the brain to decrease tremor and rigidity

-- Thalamotomy and pallidotomy—destroying certain areas of the brain to improve tremor when medication does not work (not as common as deep brain stimulation)
+- Thalamotomy and pallidotomy—destroying certain areas of the brain to improve tremor when medicine does not work (not as common as deep brain stimulation)

-- Nerve-cell transplants (research only)—to increase amount of dopamine made in the brain
+- Nerve-cell transplants (current research)—to increase amount of dopamine made in the brain

 Consider joining a support group with other people with PD.
 It will help to learn how others are learning to live with the challenges of PD.